treysullivent/minesweeper_wrapped/readme-users.txt

 Use A & D to move the selected block along the X axis

 Use the arrow keys to rotate the cube around (The cube can also be moved around by clicking on the upper, lower, right, and left sides of the screens)
+Use Z & X to rotate the cube around its Z axis

 Press F to flag a block